Buy to Let, Company Director

-There’s a lot to consider – but the good news is, our experienced team of brokers are here to help you explore your options, check your eligibility for a loan, and settle on a deal that makes practical and financial sense.
+There’s a lot to consider – but the good news is, our experienced team of mortgage brokers are here to help you explore your options, check your eligibility for a loan, and settle on a deal that makes practical and financial sense.

 What to consider when applying for a Buy to Let mortgage

 A Buy to Let (BTL) mortgage is designed for people who are looking to purchase additional property and rent it out in order to make a profit on their initial investment.
 In the UK, there are no limits on how many properties one person can own – so, as long as you understand your responsibilities and duties as a landlord, it can be an incredibly lucrative way to generate capital.

 When looking for a Buy to Let mortgage, price is a very important factor, as it will directly affect the viability of your investment.
 When working out how much you can afford, you will need to consider how much you will need to set aside for the payments on your residential mortgage (if you have one), as well as any other financial commitments that could affect your ability to keep on top of your BTL mortgage repayments.
 Remember, too, that Buy to Let deposits are significantly larger than those for a standard residential mortgage.
 You will usually need a bigger down payment to not only secure a mortgage in the first place but access the most competitive rates.